ckeditor/ckeditor5/docs/updating/index.md

 order: 10
 toc: false
 feedback-widget: false
-meta-title: CKEditor 5 migration documentation
+meta-title: CKEditor 5 updating documentation
-meta-description: Learn how to install, integrate, configure and develop CKEditor 5 builds.
-Browse through API documentation and online samples.
+meta-description: Learn how to maintain and keep you CKEditor 5 up-to-date at all times.
 ---

 # Maintaining and updating your editor